mbeliaev1/robust-l0/README.md

 Description on how to use the code provided to validate our results by evaluating the provided pre-trained models, **or** evaluate results for newly trained models.

 ## I. Requirements
-There are two ways to setup the environment, either manually (1) or using the provided .yml file (2).
-If you plan on using a GPU, we recommend going with (1) as this will assure you setup the correct cuda environment specific to your machine, while (2) might resort to the cpu.

-### (1) Manual
 We recommend using pacakge manager [pip](https://pip.pypa.io/en/stable/) as well as [conda](https://www.anaconda.com/products/individual) to install the relative packages: